No fresh sanctions for Russia over Novichok, Javid says on Wiltshire visit

 “That said, I think everyone would want to listen to the advice of the professionals and make sure we take some precautions.”

-Mr Javid, who visited the site for around 25 minutes in total, met with Angus Macpherson, the Conservative police and crime commissioner for Wiltshire and Kier Pritchard, the Wiltshire police chief constable.
+Mr Javid, who visited the site for around 25 minutes in addition to a 45-minute private meeting with emergency responders, met with Angus Macpherson, the Conservative police and crime commissioner for Wiltshire and Kier Pritchard, the Wiltshire police chief constable.

 He also briefly met some residents inside the police cordon, but others said they were disappointed he did not talk with them.